 Scattered across the Morg City map are a few pod-like plants that can either be your best friend or worst enemy, depending on your luck.
-To activate these pods (and unleash their innards), simply pick up the Fumigator located at the beginning of the map, and proceed to fire it at the alien-looking plant.
-Once destroyed, pods drop either a weapon, a useful powerup, a non-useful live grenade, an increasingly useless attacking zombie, or nothing at all.
+To activate these pods (and unleash their innards), simply pick up the Fumigator located at the beginning of the map and proceed to fire it at the alien-looking plant.
+Once destroyed, pods drop either a weapon, a useful power-up, a non-useful live grenade, an increasingly-useless attacking zombie, or nothing at all.
 It’s like playing the lottery, only sometimes your life depends on it.
 So yeah, just like playing the lottery.

 Do bring a knife to a zombie fight

 Killing zombies is the name of the game, no doubt, but how and when you kill zombies can make or break your time in the zombie apocolypse.
 When starting out, we recommend going easy on the ammo and busting out your trusty knife to lay waste to the first one or two waves.
 Not only does this preserve precious ammo, but racking up knife kills nets you some serious coin.
 Doing this early on — when the waves aren’t nearly as deadly — provides the best opportunity to rack up valuable cash to store away for unlocking better weapons and other areas of the map.

 Headshots are effective, but body shots make money

 There’s no denying how quickly an accurate headshot disposes of an advancing zombie, but if possible, shooting off their limbs is a great way to earn more money.
 Like mentioned above, make use of this cash-grab technique in early rounds when it’s easiest, then go for the head when the waves get tougher.